Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 ShowDialog "DialogTwo"

 [Function]
-cause=.... # This function's cause doesn't matter for the purpose of this example.
+cause=... # This function's cause doesn't matter for the purpose of this example.
 # This is a very basic example, but in the following function we can choose which of the two above functions we run by choosing either:
 #SetVariable 0 1 # This would set Variable #0 to equal 1
 #SetVariable 0 2 # This would set Variable #0 to equal 2